Skip to main content

 • Common query format, it is processed first and supports substitutions

-• Query format for each scraper - allows you to specify a specific format for individual scrapers
+• Query format for each parser - allows setting a specific format for individual parsers

-Let's consider the example on the screenshot, let's assume that we use a file with a list of domains as queries like this:
+Let's look at the example in the screenshot, suppose that as queries we use a file with a list of domains like this:

 google.com